 Considerations for use

-See the discussion for the 280 nm absorbance assay.
+See the discussion for quantifying protein using absorbance at 280 nm.

 In addition to standard liquid handling supplies a spectrophotometer with UV lamp and quartz cuvette are required.

 Include 0.01% Brij 35 in the buffer to prevent adsorption of protein onto plastic or glass surfaces.
-This is necessary for the 205 nm assay because losses are proportionately higher in dilute solutions.
+This is necessary for measurements at 205 nm because losses are proportionately higher in dilute solutions.

 Protein concentration (mg/ml) = (Absorbance at 205 nm)/31.